At most stores, a $1 coupon shaves a buck off the price you pay for an item. But at the dollar store, a $1 coupon gets you something for free.

 How it works

 The coupon-matching sites make the process simple for freebie-seeking shoppers.
-They tell you everything you need to know to cash in a dollar-store freebie, from where to find the applicable coupon to when it expires.
+They tell you everything you need to know to cash in on a dollar-store freebie, from where to find the applicable coupon to when it expires.

-Moola Saving Mom offers coupon matchups for:
+- Moola Saving Mom’s coupon matchups for Dollar Tree

 Each website lays out information differently.
 CouponMom.com and Moola Saving Mom have webpages dedicated to listing coupon matchups for specific dollar stores.
 The Krazy Coupon Lady highlights a variety of dollar-store deals in blog posts.